Cosmian/cosmian_vm/README.md

 Cosmian VM supports these kinds of TEE:

-- Intel SGX
+- Intel SGX on OVH - Ubuntu 20.04 & 22.04
-- Intel TDX
+- Intel TDX on GCP - Ubuntu 22.04
-- AMD SEV
+- AMD SEV on GCP - Ubuntu 22.04 | RHEL 9 and AWS - AmazonLinux

 ## Compile and run tests

-The Cosmian VM contains three majors binaries:
+The Cosmian VM contains four major executables:

 - `cosmian_vm_agent` is designed to be deployed on the Cosmian VM.
 It serves on demand the collaterals used to verify the trustworthiness of the Cosmian VM such as the IMA file, the TEE quote or the TPM quote
 - `cosmian_certtool` is designed to generate a certificate signed by *Let's Encrypt* or an RATLS certificate
+- `cosmian_fstool` is designed to generate a luks container and enroll the TPM to be automatically started on reboot
 - `cosmian_vm` is a CLI designed to be used on your own host.
 It queries the `cosmian_vm_agent` in order to get the collaterals used to verify the trustworthiness of the Cosmian VM

 You can compile and test these both binaries as follow: